samanbey/summerschool-leaflet/_posts/2023-07-17-gettingstarted.md

 ---
-title: "01 – Getting started"
+title: "01 â€“ Getting started"
 ---

-# 01 – Getting started
+# 01 â€“ Getting started

 A Leaflet map is an interactive map viewer widget in your HTML page.
 Let's start with a simple HTML document: